Capital punishment in Mississippi: Death row and executions

-Men on death row are held at Unit 29 in The Mississippi State Penitentiary, while women on death row are held at the Central Mississippi Correctional Facility (CMCF) in Rankin County, Mississippi.
+Men on death row are held at Unit 29 in The Mississippi State Penitentiary, while women on death row are held at the Central Mississippi Correctional Facility (CMCF) in Rankin County.

-The method of execution is lethal injection.
-Executions take place in the execution chamber, built in 2002, adjacent to the gas chamber, which is no longer in use, but continues to sit there to this day.

-Currently executions occur at the Mississippi Department of Corrections (MDOC) Mississippi State Penitentiary (MSP, also known as "Parchman") in Sunflower County, Mississippi.
-The condemned prisoner is moved into a holding cell adjacent to the execution room in Unit 17, the location of the execution chamber, in the MSP from his or her death row unit 48 hours prior to the execution.
+Currently executions take place at the Mississippi Department of Corrections (MDOC) Mississippi State Penitentiary (MSP, also known as "Parchman") in Sunflower County.
+The condemned prisoner is moved into a holding cell adjacent to the execution room in Unit 17, the location of the execution chamber, in the MSP from their death row unit 48 hours prior to the execution.
 The state places MSP on emergency lockdown status 24 hours before the execution.
-At 12:00 PM a media center at MSP opens.
-At 3:00 PM the condemned's attorney of record and chaplain are permitted to visit him or her.
-At 4:00 PM the prisoner receive his or her last meal; he or she may shower at that time.
-At 4:30 PM, if the condemned desires, MDOC clergy may visit him or her.
-At 5:30 witnesses to the execution are transported to Unit 17.
-At 6:00 PM officials move the condemned from the holding cell to the execution chamber.
-At the same time the witnesses enter the designated observation areas and the execution by lethal injection is then carried out thereafter.
-At 7:00 PM the state conducts a post-execution briefing with media witnesses.
-At 8:30 PM the state closes its media center.
+At 12:00 PM, a media center at MSP opens.
+At 3:00 PM, the condemned's attorney of record and chaplain are permitted to visit the prisoner.
+At 4:00 PM, the prisoner receives their last meal and may shower at that time.
+At 4:30 PM, if the condemned desires, MDOC clergy may visit the prisoner.
+At 5:30, witnesses to the execution are transported to Unit 17.
+At 6:00 PM, officials move the condemned from the holding cell to the execution chamber.
+At the same time, the witnesses enter the designated observation areas and the execution by lethal injection is then carried out.
+At 7:00 PM, the state conducts a post-execution briefing with media witnesses.
+At 8:30 PM, the state closes its media center.

+The method is selected by commissioner of corrections among lethal injection, nitrogen hypoxia, electrocution and firing squad, but lethal injection is the "preferred" method.
+The Department of Corrections currently has a lethal injection facility, as well as a (currently unused) gas chamber.

+The execution chamber was built in 2002, adjacent to the gas chamber, which is no longer in use but has not been disassembled.